 Moog’s Subharmonicon delivers spellbinding polyrhythmic and subharmonic tones all within a compact, Moog vertical tiered rack and Eurorack compatible casing.
 In addition, it offers a healthy amount of modular patch points and a tremendous amount of character that is great for accompanying a variety of synthesis setups.

 Up to six oscillators build the tones generated.
 Two oscillators form the basis of the tones, while up to four sub-oscillators add depth and harmony.
 The main oscillators have a four-octave range—from middle C to C at the 8th octave—and are accompanied by two sub-oscillators each.
 Lastly, you will be able to set each oscillator to output one of three waveforms: a square wave, a sawtooth wave, and a pulse wave accompanied by sawtooth waves.

 The oscillators share a quantization control.
 You can use the quantization parameter to automatically set the frequency of the oscillators to the intervals of a scale.
 The four quantization settings are Chromatic Equal Temperament, Diatonic Equal Temperament, Chromatic Just Intonation, and Diatonic Just Intonation.
 Chromatic quantization limits the interval to eight steps, and chromatic limits the interval to twelve steps.

 - Two 4-Step Sequencers

 - Each core oscillator is hardwired to its own four-step sequencer, i.e., oscillator one is connected to sequencer one and vice versa, and provides the basis for which you can create your rhythms.
 The dial for each step controls the pitch of the step.
-You can set the octave range for each pitch control to within a range of 5, 2, or 1 octave above and below the initial pitch.

 - Four Polyrhythm Controls